reg-repo/LATO/examples_in_prompt.md

 ### Behaviroal Model Constructor
 ```
 Input:
-The device, upon startup, should first perform SIM card authentication, verifying the validity and legitimacy of the SIM card.
-If the SIM card is invalid or unrecognized, it should prompt the user and abort any further operations.
+The device, upon startup, should first perform user account authentication, verifying the validity and legitimacy of the user account.
+If the user account is invalid or unrecognized, it should prompt the user and abort any further operations.
 Once authentication succeeds, the device should initiate a multi-factor authentication process (e.g., password, fingerprint, facial recognition), requiring at least two authentication methods to pass based on the user’s configured security level.
 Each authentication step should include timeout and error-handling mechanisms; if authentication fails multiple times (e.g., more than 3 times), the device should lock the user account and send a warning notification.
 After successful authentication, the device should log detailed information about the authentication event, including the time, methods used, and result, for subsequent security review and log analysis.
 The device should periodically re-verify the user’s identity, especially when abnormal behavior is detected or after long periods of inactivity, to ensure continuous security.

 #Activity Identification
-SIM card authentication, prompt user, abort operation, initiate multi-factor authentication, password recognition, fingerprint recognition, facial recognition, record successful authentication method, timeout and error handling, lock user account, send warning notification, authentication successful, log authentication event details, periodic re-authentication
+user account authentication, prompt user, abort operation, initiate multi-factor authentication, password recognition, fingerprint recognition, facial recognition, record successful authentication method, timeout and error handling, lock user account, send warning notification, authentication successful, log authentication event details, periodic re-authentication

 #Relation Decomposition
 Level 1{
-**SIM card authentication** triggers a conditional structure, with 2 branches:
+**user account authentication** triggers a conditional structure, with 2 branches:
-  Branch **SIM card invalid or unrecognized**: prompt user -> abort operation -> end
+  Branch **user account invalid or unrecognized**: prompt user -> abort operation -> end
-  Branch **SIM card authenticated successfully**: initiate multi-factor authentication -> [**initiate multi-factor authentication** triggers a loop structure] -> authentication successful -> log authentication event details -> periodic re-authentication}
+  Branch **user account authenticated successfully**: initiate multi-factor authentication -> [**initiate multi-factor authentication** triggers a loop structure] -> authentication successful -> log authentication event details -> periodic re-authentication}
 Level 2{
 **Initiate multi-factor authentication** triggers a loop structure, looping while **number of passed authentication methods < 2**:
   [**number of passed authentication methods** triggers a parallel structure] -> [**authentication failure count** triggers a conditional structure]}